black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-Ouakhila/GITFUNDAMENTALS.md

-# MY JOURNEY AS A FULL STACK DEVELOPER.
-BootCamp DALY COHORT. :weight_lifting_woman:
+# BLACKCODHER STUDENT.
+DALY COHORT. :weight_lifting_woman:

 ## What I have learnt so far :dart: